-If you create more than 10 invoices a month, you can use an accounting software like QuickBooks Online to create and send invoices and get paid on time.
-Prices range from $10 – $35 per month for the first six months and you can even get a free 30-day trial.
-There’s no risk.
+If you create more than 10 invoices a month, you can use an invoicing software like QuickBooks Online to create and send invoices and get paid on time.
+Prices range start at $20 per month and you can even get a free 30-day trial so there’s no risk.

 Free Invoice Template to Download

-If you create 0 – 10 customer invoices per month you might not have enough customer transactions to warrant QuickBooks or an alternative like Xero.
+If you create less than 10 customer invoices per month you might not have enough customer transactions to warrant QuickBooks or QuickBooks alternative like Xero.
 Instead, a customizable invoice template might work best.
-There are many templates available and typically come in the form of an Excel, Word, or PDF file.
+There are many templates available and they typically come in the form of a free invoice template Excel, Word, or PDF file.

-You can download one of our free invoice templates below:
+Download our free Excel, PDF, and Word invoice templates below:

 Below is a snapshot of a completed free invoice template along with brief instructions for each field.
 Take a look at each of the numbers on the snapshot and then read the corresponding explanation.
 This should help you better understand the invoice template and help you customize it to your exact needs.